Ph.D., 2003, Medical College of Wisconsin, Biostatistics

 B.S., 1994, Northern Illinois University, Applied Probability and Statistics

-Matt Hayat is an associate professor in epidemiology and biostatistics at the School of Public Health at Georgia State University.
+Matt Hayat is professor of biostatistics in the Department of Population Health Sciences within the School of Public Health at Georgia State University.
 His research interests include the design and analysis of clinical trials, interdisciplinary collaboration, and biostatistics education.

 Prior to joining the Georgia State faculty in 2014, he was on faculty at Johns Hopkins University and Rutgers University.
 His statistics education includes a master’s degree in statistics from Northern Illinois University and a doctoral degree in biostatistics from the Medical College of Wisconsin.
 He previously held positions at the National Institutes of Health (NIH) and National Aeronautics and Space Administration (NASA).